 Penn Dixie Fossil Park and Nature Reserve is owned and operated by the Hamburg Natural History Society, Inc. The dig site is a hidden gem just 10 miles south of Buffalo.
 Visitors can find and collect 380 million year-old animal and plant fossils that once flourished in an ancient tropical sea that covered WNY.
 In 2011, The Geological Society of America ranked Penn Dixie as the No. 1 fossil park in the country.
-Be sure to check them out on Earth Science Day in October!

 Keep the fossils you find